-A 10-byte long hexadecimal number which is coded with the hex serial.
-The hexmasterkey is just a code which is used by the smart card to calculate the plainmasterkeyfrom the masterkey.
+A 10-byte long hexadecimal number is coded with the hex serial.
+The hexmasterkey is just a code that is used by the smart card to calculate the plainmasterkeyfrom the masterkey.
 Without the hexmasterkey, it is not possible to correctly update the plainmasterkey.

-An innovative television format having approximately twice the number of scan lines in order to improve picture resolution and viewing quality.
+An innovative television format has approximately twice the number of scan lines in order to improve picture resolution and viewing quality.

 High-bandwidth Digital Content Protection.
 Copy-protection scheme developed by Intel to be used in conjunction with DVI and HDMI connections.

 High-Definition Multimedia Interface.
 USB-like digital video connectivity standard designed as a successor to DVI; can transmit both uncompressed digital audio and video signals; protected by HDCP digital copy protection.